MA Modules 4 & 5

 The MA course is open to those who have previously trained in Child Counselling to Postgraduate Diploma level and have trained in Adult Counselling at a minimum of Certificate level.

 The course, comprising all subject related to child mental health and advanced therapeutic skills, is demanding as well as enlightening.

-Graduates are eligible for UKCP Registration as a Child and Adolescent Psychotherapist, membership to European Association for Psychotherapy (EAP) and for BACP Individual Accreditation
+Graduates are eligible for UKCP Registration as a Child and Adolescent Psychotherapist, and to apply for membership to the European Association for Psychotherapy (EAP).

 Helen Abrahamson MA Child Psych, Dipl.
 Psych Supvn, UKCP

 - Andrea Katz